Truman-min-show/Truman-min-show/README.md

 ---

+## Acknowledgement

+Part of this README template is adapted from my friend [Wangtk311](https://github.com/Wangtk311).
+Special thanks for the inspiration and help.

+---

 ## Thanks for visiting!
 If you’re interested in my hobbies, projects, or research directions, feel free to reach out.